At some point in your career, usually, sooner than later, you will need to write a grant proposal to ensure yourself a paid research position.

 MSCA are EU funding schemes providing grants for researchers at any stage of their career.
 Their motto: transnational, intersectoral and interdisciplinary mobility.
 They have different types of scheme: Innovative Training Networks (ITN), Individual Fellowships (IF), Research and Innovation Staff Exchanges (RISE) and more.

 If you obtained your doctoral degree and the eligibility criteria apply, you could aim for an Individual Fellowship (IF).
-This type of grant supports researchers with a doctoral degree that want undertaking mobility between countries within EU as well as outside EU, and eventually with the non-academic sector.
-They also include the possibility for non-EU researchers to come and work in EU.
-One call per year and the next deadline is 12.09.2018.
+This type of grant supports researchers with a doctoral degree that want undertaking mobility between countries within the EU as well as outside the EU, and eventually with the non-academic sector.
+They also include the possibility for non-EU researchers to come and work in the EU.
+One call per year, check the website for the next deadline.

 Natural Environment Research Council (NERC)

-They support early stage postdoc researchers from all over the world in physical, natural and social sciences and the humanities for projects with the duration of up to 2 years to be carried out at UK research institutions.
+They support early-stage postdoc researchers from all over the world in physical, natural and social sciences and the humanities for projects with a duration of up to 2 years to be carried out at UK research institutions.